Sheriff Abas: Commission on Elections

 President Rodrigo Duterte (standing, left) receives the result of the 2019 Bangsamoro plebiscite for the Bangsamoro Organic Law, from COMELEC Chairman Abas during a ceremony at the Malacañang Palace.

 Abas was appointed as a commissioner for the Commission on Elections (Comelec) in 2015 by president Benigno Aquino III on April 28, 2015.
 His appointment was questioned due to his then unconfirmed relationship with Moro Islamic Liberation Front (MILF) peace negotiator Mohagher Iqbal and according to critics his supposed lack of reputation among Muslim lawyers.
 His assignment to the Comelec came in when the Bangsamoro Basic Law, the proposed charter of a Bangsamoro autonomous region is still being debated in the Congress causing concerns that the MILF may have undue influence in a future plebiscite.

 Abas was later appointed by President Rodrigo Duterte to be the Comelec chairman through a directive on November 22, 2017 succeeding Andres Bautista who resigned the prior month.
 He became the first Comelec chairman who is from Mindanao and the first Muslim head.
 He is also the youngest election chief at age 38.
 He is also the first commissioner to be promoted to chairman.
 He oversaw the conduct of the Bangsamoro autonomy plebiscite in January and February 2019 and the Philippine mid-term general elections in May of the same year.

 Abas retired from the Comelec after his term as chairman expired on February 2, 2022 as scheduled.

-2025 Bangsamoro Parliament election
+2026 Bangsamoro Parliament election

-Abas on November 6, 2024 filed his candidacy to run for the position of representative of the 1st parliamentary district of Cotabato City at the Bangsamoro Parliament for the 2025 election.
+Abas on November 6, 2024 filed his candidacy to run for the position of representative of the 1st parliamentary district of Cotabato City at the Bangsamoro Parliament for the 2026 election.
+As the candidate of the United Bangsamoro Justice Party (UBJP), he was elected with 57.75% of the vote against Romeo Sema and Danilo Liggayo.